Newsletter Subscribe

 Mirrorscape at Mona (Image Credit: Mona, Jessi Hunniford)

-French artist and stage director Théo Mercier has transformed Mona’s former library into a haunting, otherworldly installation—crafted entirely from locally sourced sand.
+While you’re at MONA, French artist and stage director Théo Mercier has transformed the museum’s former library into a haunting, otherworldly installation, crafted entirely from locally sourced sand.
 Created on-site with the help of expert sand sculptors, Mirrorscape presents a catastrophic landscape suspended in time: a scene that might follow a landslide, tsunami, or bomb blast.

 Enclosed behind glass and flanked by aluminium panels, the work evokes a laboratory specimen, a fossil, or perhaps a prophecy.
 Inspired by Tasmania’s ever-shifting sandstone formations and local detritus, Mercier’s immersive diorama blurs the lines between past and future, art and aftermath — an eerie vision of what was, or what’s to come.